KevinCrp/HGScore/README.md

   -casf_13              Test on CASF Core set v2013 -casf_16              Test on CASF Core set v2016 -cutoff CUTOFF, -c CUTOFF
-                        The cutoff to consider a link between a protein-ligand atom pair -docking_power, -dp   Flag allowing to compute the docking power -docking_power_cutoff DOCKING_POWER_CUTOFF, -dpc DOCKING_POWER_CUTOFF
+                        The cutoff to consider a link between a protein-ligand atom pair (defaults to 4.0) -docking_power, -dp   Flag allowing to compute the docking power -docking_power_cutoff DOCKING_POWER_CUTOFF, -dpc DOCKING_POWER_CUTOFF
                         The RMSD cutoff (in angstrom) to define near-native docking pose for Docking Power (defaults to 2.0)